schitresh/computer_science/operating_system/11_memory_management.md

 - Memory management is the functionality which manages primary memory
   - Moves processes between main memory and disk during execution
   - Keeps track of each memory location whether it's allocated or free
-  - Allocates memory dynamically to the programs when requested and de-allocates for reuse when no longer needed
+  - Allocates memory dynamically to the programs when requested
+    - And de-allocates for reuse when no longer needed
 - Memory Management Unit (MMU) handles these tasks
 - Requirements
   - Relocation: Relocate the process when swapped back if the previous location is occupied by another process
   - Protection: One process should not write to the address of another process (accidental or incidental)
-  - Sharing: Allow controlled access to shared memory share copy of process where requried
+  - Sharing: Allow controlled access to shared memory, share copy of process where required
   - Organization of logical & physical memory
 - Programs always execute in main memory, so larger the main memory, larger the multiprogramming